Steve King: Elections

 King endorsed Ted Cruz in the 2016 Republican presidential primaries, saying Cruz was the "answer to my prayers".
-He endorsed and strongly supported Donald Trump after Trump won the nomination.
+He endorsed and supported Donald Trump after Trump won the nomination.

-In December 2020, King was one of 126 Republican members of the House of Representatives who signed an amicus brief in support of Texas v.
+In December 2020, King was one of 126 Republican members of the U.S. House of Representatives who signed an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden prevailed over incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of the election held by another state.
+The U.S. Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of the election held by another state.

-House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."
-Additionally, Pelosi reprimanded King and the other House members who supported the lawsuit: "The 126 Republican Members that signed onto this lawsuit brought dishonor to the House.
+Nancy Pelosi, the speaker of the United States House of Representatives, reprimanded King and the other members of the U.S. House of Representatives who supported the lawsuit: "The 126 Republican Members that signed onto this lawsuit brought dishonor to the House.
 Instead of upholding their oath to support and defend the Constitution, they chose to subvert the Constitution and undermine public trust in our sacred democratic institutions."
-New Jersey Representative Bill Pascrell, citing section three of the 14th Amendment, called for Pelosi to not seat the other Republicans who signed the brief supporting the suit.
-Pascrell argued that "the text of the 14th Amendment expressly forbids Members of Congress from engaging in rebellion against the United States.
-Trying to overturn a democratic election and install a dictator seems like a pretty clear example of that."

 Fiscal policy

-Objecting to "taxpayer-funded subsidies, pet projects and added bureaucracy", King voted against The American Recovery and Reinvestment Act of 2009 in the U.S. House of Representatives, saying, "Our economy will not recover because government spends more.
+Objecting to "taxpayer-funded subsidies, pet projects and added bureaucracy", King voted against American Recovery and Reinvestment Act of 2009 in the U.S. House of Representatives, saying, "Our economy will not recover because government spends more.
 It will recover because people produce more."
-King also stood out as one of only 11 members of Congress to vote against the $51.8 billion Hurricane Katrina relief package in 2005, claiming there was no comprehensive plan for spending the aid money.
+King was one of only 11 members of Congress to vote against the $51.8 billion Hurricane Katrina relief package in 2005, claiming there was no comprehensive plan for spending the aid money.

 Gun rights

 King opposes stricter regulations on gun ownership.
 In 2017, King said that a bill to close the so-called "gun show loophole" and add background checks for individuals who bought guns at gun shows would ruin "Christmas at the Kings'" if it passed.
-In 2018, King criticized 18-year-old Parkland high school shooting survivor X González, attempting to tie González to Communist Cuba.
+In 2018, King criticized Parkland high school shooting survivor X González, who is Cuban American, for wearing a patch depicting the flag of Cuba.
 In 2018, he said that easy access to guns should not be blamed for gun violence, but rather video games, cultural changes, lack of prayer in schools, gun-free zones, family break-ups, and the stimulant medication Ritalin.